alfredobarron/smock/README.md

 - Install with [Bower](http://bower.io/): `bower install smoke`.
 - Install with [npm](https://www.npmjs.com): `npm install smokejs`.

-Read the [Getting started page](http://alfredobarron.github.io/smoke/#/getting-started) for information on the plugin contents.
+Read the ['Getting Started' page](http://alfredobarron.github.io/smoke/#/getting-started) for information on the plugin contents.

 ##Required

-Smoke plugin requires the [Jquery](http://jquery.com/) library and [Bootstrap 3.](http://getbootstrap.com/) framework.
+Smoke plugin requires the [jQuery](http://jquery.com/) library and [Bootstrap 3](http://getbootstrap.com/) framework.

 ##Documentation

-Documentation can check the [http://alfredobarron.github.io/smoke/#/](http://alfredobarron.github.io/smoke/#/)
+If you'd like to read the documentation, you can do so here: [http://alfredobarron.github.io/smoke/#/](http://alfredobarron.github.io/smoke/#/).

 ##How to Contribute